A tortoise that changes color in patches, especially over a relatively short period, usually has a sickness, infection, or disease.

 This is a skin condition that is caused by instability in the liver.

-Jaundice can occur in three ways:
+Jaundice can occur in these ways:

-- Obstruction of the bile duct
+- Obstruction of the bile duct.

-- Liver disease
+- Liver disease.

-- Excessive breakdown of the red blood cells in the liver
+- Excessive breakdown of the red blood cells in the liver.

 These will cause the skin to turn yellow.